FabioChiodini/blog.kiodo.it/exampleSite/content/post/VMworld2018.md

 VMworld US will be opening up at the end of August (holiday time for a lot of people in EMEA :P)

-But still i wanted to capture e few of the sessions that I plan to attend (and I encourage You to meet me there!!), obviously they are all around DevOps, Kubernetes and Cloud Native Apps :P
+But still I wanted to capture a few of the sessions that I plan to attend (and I encourage You to meet me there!!), obviously they are all around DevOps, Kubernetes and Cloud Native Apps :P

+There are a lot of sessions around these topics in the [Content Catalogue](https://my.vmworld.com/widget/vmware/vmworld18us/uscatalog?search=pivotal) I've just captured a few for You (and for me to remember :P )

 ## VMworld Sessions for Sunday